 Ed.D. in Curriculum & Instruction

 The Doctorate in Education (Ed.D.) is a terminal graduate degree for devoted practitioners committed to promoting quality and equity in classrooms, school systems, and communities.
 Graduates of this multidisciplinary program are uniquely prepared for leadership positions in a variety of settings, including K-12 schools and universities.
 We now offer this program part-time and online.

 A Cohort of Leaders

 Your classmates, research partners, and faculty mentors represent some of the most diverse, passionate leaders from across the country.
 Within this community, you and other practitioner scholars will combine academic, theoretical, and practical understandings with personal practice and self-reflection to become change leaders in service of others.

 The Curry School offers a doctoral experience unlike any other learning institution.
 Every candidate maps out a personalized course of study based on their professional knowledge and research interests, and the part time option allows dedicated practitioners to flexibly earn their degree while working from anywhere in the world.

-Critical reflection, knowledge, and research lead to transformational learning, and when combined with field internships, mentor supervision, collaborative group work, and a variety of technologies, our doctoral candidates build a robust portfolio of practical work.
+Critical reflection, knowledge, and research lead to transformational learning, and when combined with field studies, mentor supervision, collaborative group work, and a variety of technologies, our doctoral candidates build a robust portfolio of practical work.

 “As a result of getting my doctorate I am now able to read, understand, and critique educational research in a way that I was unable to do prior to coming back to Curry.
 After completing my capstone, which broadly focused on educational equity, I also feel I am more prepared to advocate for historically underserved populations. ”– Victoria Hobson, Ed.D.
 '19